learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: true
   - answer: "d.\tNothing.
 This is a scientific claim."
     correct: false
-- !Structured
-  question: "12.\tMajor research projects have sought to explore the risk factors for conditions like Alzheimer’s disease by measuring dozens of factors (e.g., genetics, education level, diet, etc.) for years to see who is more likely to develop the condition later on.
+- question: "12.\tMajor research projects have sought to explore the risk factors for conditions like Alzheimer’s disease by measuring dozens of factors (e.g., genetics, education level, diet, etc.) for years to see who is more likely to develop the condition later on.
 Which purpose of science is this research primarily focused on? "
   answers:
   - answer: "a.\tTo describe"
     correct: false